ArminKleinert/Lyra/README.md

 `(if <predicate> <then> <else>)` Common if.
 Executes the predicate.
 If it is true, evaluates `then`, if not, evaluates `else`.

 ```
+Notice!
+Any functionf marked with '!' should only be used if you know what
+you are doing!

 Natively implemented:
 Function | Arity | Description
 ---------+-------+------------------------------------------------------------